Tesco to manage its 6 billion pound British pension scheme

 Tesco, one of only four FTSE 100 companies still offering a defined benefit scheme, is consulting on changes to its pension scheme announced in March.

 It became one of the first major British companies to propose changing the retirement age to 67 from 65.
-It also plans to switch the way it calculates inflation on its pension assets using the consumer prices index (CPI) instead of the retail prices index (RPI).
+It also plans to switch the way it calculates inflation on its pension assets using the consumer prices index instead of the retail prices index.

 The CPI excludes inflation measures such as house prices and, as such, could lead to a 20 percent reduction in retirement income, Hargreaves Lansdown estimated.